Disha2022/potential-enigma/Develop/README.md

 ## Tests

-npm test
+no test

 ## License

-This application is covered under the MIT license.[Link to license.](./LICENSE.txt)/n/n## Questions
+This application is covered under the MIT license.
+[Link to license.](./LICENSE.txt)

+## Questions

 [My Github Profile](https://github.com/Disha2022)